Keep in Touch

 July 2023

-Site preparation for the cooperative’s office has begun.
-They have acquired the necessary permits and have received quotes for building materials.
-Construction is scheduled to begin in mid-June.
-The kayaks that were saved from the 2022 fire at the co-op’s headquarters have been upgraded and improved.
-Even though it is currently the low season, they have started offering kayak excursions again, and the ecotourism operation is still popular and well-received.
+Site preparation for the cooperative’s office has begun, and construction should start in June.
+Our partner has acquired the necessary permits and quotes for building materials.
+They have upgraded the kayaks that were saved from the 2022 fire at the coop’s headquarters.
+Even though it is the low season, they have started offering kayak excursions again, and the ecotourism operation is still popular.

 Read more